openshift/enhancements/enhancements/management-workload-partitioning.md

 expected to run.
-Instead of scaling those CPU request values, we will change them to request a new [extended resource](https://kubernetes.io/docs/tasks/administer-cluster/extended-resource-node/) called `cpu.workload.openshift.io/{pool_name}` (`cpu.workload.openshift.io/management`).
-We will modify kubelet to advertise the same new extended resource when the management workload partitioning feature is enabled, using a value equivalent to the CPU resources for the entire host.
+Instead of scaling those CPU request values, we will change them to request a new [extended resource](https://kubernetes.io/docs/tasks/administer-cluster/extended-resource-node/) called `cpu.workload.openshift.io/{workload_type}`.
+We will modify kubelet to advertise the `cpu.workload.openshift.io/management` extended resource when the management workload partitioning feature is enabled, using a value equivalent to the CPU resources for the entire host.
 This large value should allow the scheduler to always be able to place workloads, while still accurately accounting for those requests.
 The naming convention of the resource will allow us to support other CPU pools in future enhancements.
+We may change the formula for the advertised resources in future enhancements.

 We need to ensure fair allocation of CPU time between different management workloads.
 CRI-O does not receive information about